106th Cavalry Regiment: Campaign summary

 The 106th served in the European campaign.
 The unit comprised approximately fifteen hundred men and was given various typical mechanized cavalry missions later recognized by the French nation with the award of two Croix de Guerre.
 The unit finished its wartime duty with the 7th Army, XV Corps.

 As a forward cavalry force, the 106th provided the first American troops to enter Salzburg, Austria.
 The 121st Squadron of the 106th received information that the Germans were holding the King of the Belgians and his family prisoner in a chateau near Strobl, Austria.
-Captain Benning, the commander of B Troop of the 121st Squadron, led some cavalrymen of his unit, including those who spoke German, on a rescue party.
+Captain Benecke, the commander of B Troop of the 121st Squadron, led some cavalrymen of his unit, including those who spoke German, on a rescue party.
 The group later served as Honor Guards for the King of the Belgians and his consort.
 The 106th secured a truce from the defending German Army on 7 May, the day before the German High Command surrendered to the Allies on 8 May 1945.